nortikin/sverchok/docs/nodes/modifier_make/lathe.rst

 Functionality
 -------------

 Analogous to the `spin` operator and the Screw modifier.
-It takes a profile shape as input in the form of *vertices* and *edges* and produces *vertices*, *edges* and *faces* based on a rotation axis, angle, center, delta and step count.
+It takes a profile shape as input in the form of *vertices* and *edges* and produces *vertices* and *faces* based on a rotation axis, angle, center, delta and step count.
 Internally the node is powered by the `bmesh.spin <http://www.blender.org/documentation/blender_python_api_2_71_release/bmesh.ops.html#bmesh.ops.spin>`_  operator.

 Inputs
 ------